-The type of load can be represented geometrically by for quadrants.
-In the first quadrant the load is inductive and active and energy is imported (energy is delivered from the utility to the customer).
+Resistive loads don't give rise to any phase shifts.
+Inductive loads have phase shift in one direction with the current lagging the voltage, while capacitive loads produces a phase shift in the opposite direction with the current leading the voltage.
+As a result, inductive and capacitive loads can be used to compensate each other under the load is inductive and active and energy is imported (energy is delivered from the utility to the customer).
 In the second quadrant the load is capacitive and active energy is exported and reactive energy is imported.
-In the third quadrant the load is inductive and active energy is exported.
+In the third quadrant the load is inductive and active and reactive energy is exported.
 In the last quadrant the load is capacitive and active energy is imported and reactive energy exported.

-The following illustration shows the loads
+Illustration The following illustration shows the loads